SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 - Takes one number `n` as a parameter
 - Adds all numbers from `0` to `n`.
 For example, if the input is `3`, the output should be `0 + 1 + 2 + 3`
-- You should use an for loop
+- You should use a for loop

 ## Arrays